sathomas/jsDataV.is/src/text/ch5/02-javascript.md

 Now we can add a little flair to the visualization.

-### Step 7: Add Styles to Visually Structure the Time Line
+### Step 7: Add Styles to Visually Structure the Timeline

-The next set of CSS styles will improve the visual structure of the time line.
-First among those improvements will be making the time line look more like, well, a _line._ To do that we can add a border to the left side of the `<li>` elements.
-When we do that, we'll also want to make sure that those `<li>` elements don't have any margins, as margins would introduce gaps in the border and break the continuity of the line.
+The next set of CSS styles will improve the visual structure of the timeline.
+First among those improvements will be making the timeline look more like, well, a _line._ To do that, we can add a border to the left side of the `<li>` elements.
+At the same time, we'll also want to make sure that those `<li>` elements don't have any margins, as margins would introduce gaps in the border and break the continuity of the line.

 ``` {.css .numberLines}
 .timeline li {